welearnjs/helpersApp/README.md

 ![example](http://i.imgur.com/Xn6lmXP.png)

 *Example of a tweet:*
  - Oleg:  @Imanuel helped me on a project-1 at #welearnjs

 **What data is needed from every tweet?**
 * @nickname of a person who tweeted
 * @nickname of a person who helped
-* The welearnjs hashtag to filter out needed tweets: #welearnjs
+* The welearnjs hashtag to filter out needed tweets: #welearnjs (or hashtag #help)

 It will be location based so our primary interface will consist of a map showing the location of people who suggested someone as a helper and helpers themselves.
 Approximate Mockup of data taken from Twitter and projected onto a google map.